Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2026 Guide)

 Business Benefits of Customer Journey Orchestration

 But the major advantage that any business gains when they adopt journey orchestration is the fundamental shift their marketing takes on.
-That’s because customer journey orchestration is the future of ecommerce — it’s the new, vital model of engaging with your audience.
+That’s because customer journey orchestration is the future of ecommerce.
+It’s the new, vital model of engaging with your audience.

 As Forrester has noted, one of the biggest benefits of journey orchestration is the adaptability it affords brands, as well as the scale at which they can adjust accordingly.
 Customer journey orchestration is designed to respond to changing customer behavior in real time, and if recent years have taught businesses anything, it’s that change is a constant.